 Underwater, you can dive on the wall of Calve Island for example which is covered in life by colourful soft corals such as dead men’s fingers, plumose anemone or dahlia anemones.
 To fully take advantage of the amazing colours on the wall, a good torch-light is necessary.
 My video with its very wide beam was just perfect to see it all!

 While diving, you can meet edible and velvet crabs, squat lobsters, sun starfish, dogfish and the beautiful cuckoo wrasses which are so colourful that you wonder if they go lost as they look like tropical fish.
 I’ve been also very surprised by the number of jellyfish I saw.
-Hopefully we are wearing a dry suit , a hood, gloves and a mask.
-From the cute moon jellyfish to the giant lion’s mane jelly fish, they are everywhere!
+Hopefully, we were wearing a dry suit, a hood, gloves and a mask.
+From the cute moon jellyfish to the giant lion’s mane jellyfish, they are everywhere!
 They are beautiful but be careful when ascending from a dive, always look up (like always)!

 My encounter with the basking sharks

 As their name is indicating, they like basking in the sun at the surface in the summer.
 They are found swimming close to the shore but not exactly next to it too.
 It means you have to go in the blue to see them.
 These 2 points explain why this adventure consists only in snorkelling, as there is not point to scuba dive with them as you are going to stay mainly at the surface.
 This adventure is hence accessible for anyone who knows how to swim and use a snorkel!